I beg to move,

 The legal sector has broadly welcomed the Government’s negotiating stance so far.
 However, concerns remain that withdrawal from the EU and our future relationship will not deliver in a number of key areas for legal services.
 There are concerns over whether the Government’s current approach will deliver sustainable market access for legal services and flexibility for services.
 Unlike financial services, there is no in-depth common rulebook or Europe-wide regulator in legal services.
 Instead, legal services remain regulated autonomously by each EU member state, while functioning on the principle that an EU law firm should be treated as equal to domestic lawyers and firms.
 There is therefore no great benefit for the legal sector in maintaining regulatory flexibility when pursuing trade agreements with third countries.

-I would point out, from my time on the Exiting the European Union Committee, that that is the view of most service industries.
+I would point out, from my time on the Select Committee on Exiting the European Union, that that is the view of most service industries.
 They have every intention of following EU rules whether they are mandated to or not, because that is what their business dictates.
 Certainly, from a legal services perspective, the preservation of the present system should be prioritised, so that lawyers from EU member states, European economic area states and Switzerland can practise freely across the continent.

 The APPG inquiry focused on mutual market access and on how legal services will be able to operate following the UK’s withdrawal from the European Union.
 We accepted written evidence and held sessions in Parliament to hear oral evidence from interested parties, including law firms and chambers, individual practitioners and other stakeholders.
 We sought evidence on the impact of Brexit on legal practices, the workforce, business structures and client bases.
 We explored how lawyers currently practise across borders, looking at everything from rules on immigration and practice rights to the recognition of professional qualifications, and how that is anticipated to be affected by Brexit.
 We sought to understand where contingency planning was taking place and what steps firms were already taking to mitigate any effect of Brexit on the sector.
 We sought to understand the key concerns of the sector about the effect of Brexit, and we published the final report in October—if anyone wants a copy, I have some.
 It explored the concerns and comments raised in the oral and written evidence.